 Is phimosis dangerous?

 If identified and treated at an early stage, phimosis does not pose any major threats to the life of any man.
-But if taken lightly and not provided with treatment, it can be dangerous.
-Men with phimosis are at a greater risk of developing penile cancer.
-If left untreated, phimosis can result in the removal of the penis or the glans.
+But if taken lightly and not provided with treatment, tight foreskin can be dangerous.
+Men with tight foreskin are at a greater risk of developing penile cancer.
+If left untreated, phimosis can result in the inflammation of the foreskin, glans penis or both.

-Hence, it is very important for a man to maintain good penile hygiene and be gentle while cleaning the foreskin to prevent the painful condition of phimosis.
-Additionally, men should avoid using harsh soaps and cleansers to clean the genitals and use only lukewarm water to clean the foreskin.
+Hence, it is very important for a man to maintain good penile hygiene and be gentle while cleaning the foreskin to prevent pathological phimosis.
+Additionally, men should avoid using harsh soaps and cleansers to clean the genitals and use only lukewarm water to clean the prepuce.

 Are phimosis and paraphimosis the same?

-Phimosis and paraphimosis are both common penile problems but are different from each other.
+Phimosis and paraphimosis are both common foreskin problems but are different from each other.

-In phimosis, the foreskin becomes tight and cannot be retracted over the glans penis.
-Phimosis is very common in babies and young boys.
+In phimosis, the prepuce becomes tight and cannot be retracted over the glans penis.
+It is very common in babies and young boys.
 In older men, the problem may occur due to chronic penile infection and inflation in the foreskin and the penis.
-The tight foreskin may cause a problem in urination and for the man to indulge in any sexual activity.
+The tight foreskin also causes problems in urination and any sexual activity as well.

 On the other hand, in paraphimosis, the foreskin can be retracted but cannot be pulled forward again.
-Paraphimosis mostly occurs if the foreskin is retracted immediately after a medical procedure.
+It mostly occurs if the foreskin is retracted immediately after a medical procedure.
 Paraphimosis leads to swelling of the glans penis and increases pressure to the retracted foreskin.
-The condition often prevents the flow of blood from reaching the penis, which may result in damage to the penile tissue.
+The stuck foreskin forms a constricted ring around the penis.
+The condition prevents the flow of blood from reaching the penis, which may cause damage to the penile tissue.

 While phimosis is not a medical emergency, paraphimosis is.
 Paraphimosis needs medical treatment at the earliest